 STEP TWO.
 Multiply the difference by the co-insurance percentage: $8,000 x 20% = $1,600.
 This gives Jasmine’s co-insurance amount.

 STEP THREE.
-Add together the deductible ($2,000) and the co-insurance amount ($1,600) to find the total amount that Jasmine would pay: $2,000 + $1,600 = $3,600.
+Add the deductible and the co-insurance amounts. $2,000 + $1,600 = $3,600.

 Some medical expenses not covered by insurance can be deducted from federal income taxes.